Nostalgia-filled Slam Dunk Film Tops Chinas Box Office Chart - UrduPoint

 The film is an adaptation of the popular "Slam Dunk" basketball manga series in the 1990s, written and directed by its original creator, Takehiko Inoue.

-Released on Thursday, "The First Slam Dunk" pocketed over 94.4 million Yuan (about 13.7 million U.S. Dollars) and rose to the top of the chart on its first day of release.
+Released on Thursday, "The First Slam Dunk" pocketed 127.72 million Yuan (about 18.6 million U.S. Dollars) on Saturday, raising its total box office revenue to 339 million yuan.

-It was followed by the domestic action comedy "Ride On," which raked in about 3.84 million yuan on Thursday.
+It was followed by "The Super Mario Bros.
+Movie," an animated film based on Nintendo's Mario video game franchise, which raked in 8.71 million yuan on Saturday.